Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Numerical Results

-The two-step procedure is neither optimal nor asymptotically optimal for the problem of sequential joint detection and estimation as the stopping rule is determined by the \gls{msprt} which does not take any estimation error into account.
+The stopping rule and the decision rule are parameterized by a set of parameters $A_{mj}, m,j\in\{1,\ldots,M\}$.
+In order to keep the error probabilities $P(\{\decR[\tau]\neq m\}\given\Hyp_m)$ below $\detConstr_m$ for all $m\in\{1,\ldots,M\}$, the thresholds can be chosen as \cite[Eq.
+(4.9)]{tartakovsky2014sequential} $ A_{mj} = A_m \approx \log(M-1) - \log(\detConstr_m)\,. $ The S-TS procecure is neither optimal nor asymptotically optimal for the problem of sequential joint detection and estimation as the stopping rule is determined by the \gls{msprt} which does not take any estimation error into account.
 However, the \gls{mmse} estimator is the optimal estimator in the \gls{MSE} sense and, under certain conditions, the \gls{msprt} is asymptotically optimal.
-Hence, the two-step procedure uses an asymptotically optimal detector followed by an optimal estimator.
+Hence, the S-TS procedure uses an asymptotically optimal detector followed by an optimal estimator.
 Nevertheless, the performance is not overall optimal as will be demonstrated by the examples in this section.
 This emphasizes the benefits of a joint design.

+Second, a two-step procedure using a fixed amount of data, which is referred to as FSS-TS, is used for comparison.
+The FSS-TS consists of a fixed-sample size maximum \emph{a posterior} detector, followed by an MMSE estimator.
+The decision rule of the former is given by

+To select the number of samples $n$ for the FSS-TS, the average run-length of the asymptotically optimal procedure is rounded towards the next largest integer.
+This procedure, which consists of an optimal detector in the Bayesian sense as well as an optimal estimator, is used to illustrate the performance gap when the number of samples is not adapted to the data.